maintainerati/site/content/code-of-conduct.md

 **NOTE:** The coc@ email address currently goes to Jessie Frazelle.
-If you have a problem with Jess specifically, or would rather someone else deals with the issue please reach out to David Calavera, Seth Vargo, Thea Lamkin, or Katrina Owen.
+If you have a problem with Jess specifically, or would rather someone else deals with the issue, please reach out to David Calavera, Seth Vargo, Thea Lamkin, or Katrina Owen.

 Long Version
 ------------